 You get a ‘live’ client straight away.
 I think for all of us in the group the thought of this was daunting, to be frank.
 Although I’m more comfortable being completely competent at something new before practising on someone, I do thrive by being thrown in at the deep end!
 I trusted the three facilitators, and in retrospect I can see that it was the best way for the group to learn.
 They carefully match you with a client and of course brief that person on your trainee status!

 So it turned out brilliantly.
 I’m still in touch with my coach.
-Even though the official engagement is over, we’ll have one more catch up in February to do some career mapping, and get him set up for the year.
+Even though the official engagement was over, we caught up to do some career mapping.

 What value does coaching add to your role and organisation?